Skip to main content

 It is a delicious batter–my favorite things to fry are onions, bananas and avocados.
 Enjoy!

-Lucy DeCoded
+• Avatar Lucy DeCoded says:

 This is funny.
 I have just been grappling with my page-turner, yeast, as well.
 I never make anything with yeast…but it seems like it would be so much more economical to bake my own bread than to buy it all the time.
 And wouldn’t like to be able to make carmel pecan rolls from scratch?
 But how to start…I haven’t brought myself to it yet.